 You could be injured in any workplace environment, such as in an Eastbourne office building accident, on a building site, as a member of the emergency services or in any other workplace.
 If you have been injured in an accident at work you may have had to take time off to recover or, in some instances, be unable to return to your previous job role.

 If you have been injured in a traffic accident in Eastbourne which was not your fault, there may be grounds on which to claim compensation.
-As a road user it is possible to be involved in a range of different accidents, such as a cyclist accident, as a horse rider on the road, whilst the passenger in a vehicle or have been a driver whose vehicle was struck by another.
+As a road user it is possible to be involved in a range of different accidents, such as a cyclist accident, as a horse rider on the road, whilst the passenger in a vehicle or have been a driver whose vehicle was struck by another in a car accident that could range from minor to severe.
 If we can show that the other road user was to blame for your accident, then accident claims solicitors covering Eastbourne could help you.

 Being involved in a traffic accident in Eastbourne could be a traumatic experience and you could be left with physical injuries, mental injuries or both.
 If the accident in which you were injured was the fault of another road user, you would usually be able to claim compensation.
 You may even be able to claim for a road accident in Eastbourne if you were partially at fault.